 It’s rare today to see a family business that continues to be passed down generation to generation.
 It’s rarer, still, when that family business is in a profession that requires so much training.
 The Drs.
-Boyd are proud to be a fourth generation dental family practice.
+Boyd NYC’s Top-Rated Dentist Since 1930 are proud to be a fourth generation dental family dental office.
 Year after year, families have trusted us to keep them smiling.
 We look forward to continuing to serve future generations of patients’ families for years to come.

 Dr. Leon’s 3-year dental program cost $150 per year and included laboratory and clinical courses.
-Following graduation, Dr. Leon opened his first practice in Cincinnati – where he met his wife and started a family.
+Following graduation, Dr. Leon opened his first dental office in Cincinnati – where he met his wife and started a family.
 As was customary for the time, he treated patients in a parlor of his home.
-After a number of years, the family moved, and Dr. Leon opened a practice in the suburbs of early Brooklyn -- establishing the future Boyd family of dentists in New York City.
+After a number of years, the family moved, and Dr. Leon opened a dental office in the suburbs of early Brooklyn -- establishing the future Boyd family of dentists in New York City.

 Dr. Norman Wingate Boyd Sr. was the son of Dr. Leon.
 He too was attracted to the dental profession.
 He would tell his four young children – including Norman Wingate Boyd Jr., D.D.S. and Alvin Taplin Boyd, D.M.D. of the dental smells he remembered coming from the home’s parlor room.
 Dr. Leon passed away when Dr. Norman Sr. was just 15, he lived at home while he attended and graduated from the newly renamed Columbia University College of Dental Medicine in 1930.
 He earned the college’s prestigious Ella Marie Ewell Medal for Proficiency in Dentistry.
 In fact, Dr. Andrew, his grandson, received the same Marie Ella Ewell Medal from Columbia University 81 years later.

-Upon graduation, Dr. Norman Sr. opened his first practice in Pleasantville, New York.
+Upon graduation, Dr. Norman Sr. opened his first dental office in Pleasantville, New York.
 A few years later, he began practicing in Manhattan – just blocks away from where the Drs.
-Boyd P.C. offices are today.
+Boyd P.C. dental offices are today.
 He and a partner would set the precedent of being the preeminent dentists for New York City and the surrounding region’s prominent families and shipping magnates.
 Rambunctious young brothers, President John F. Kennedy and brother U.S. Attorney General Robert “Bobby” Kennedy, were patients in their early years.
-In fact, the practice has cared for the families of four former U.S. Presidents.
+In fact, the dental office has cared for the families of four former U.S. Presidents.
 To this day patients come from around the world via word of mouth for the Drs.
-Boyd quality.
+Boyd NYC’s Top-Rated Dentist Since 1930 quality.
 Their privacy is respected and the treatment they receive unmatched.

 In the 60s, third generation Boyd brothers, Dr. Norman Jr. and Dr. Alvin, each decided to follow in Dr. Norman Sr.’s shoes.
 They share heartwarming stories of their dad’s enthusiasm and love of dentistry.
 Dr. Boyd senior even turned their basement into an additional weekend orthodontic practice area.
 He would explain complex cases and talk of his patients’ successes.
 Yet, both agree that their father never pressured them to pursue dentistry.
 As a teenager Dr. Norman asked his father if he was a good dentist, after a pause he answered, “There may be some that equal, but none excels.”